Understanding illiquid investments is key to building a well-balanced and diversified investment portfolio.

 Let us begin this section by discussing the concept of “liquidity.”

-When an asset or item is liquid it can easily change hands because there is little friction to the trading process and little or no price discovery.
+When an asset or item is liquid it can easily change hands.
+This is simply because there is little friction to the trading process and little or no price discovery.
 Some examples of liquid assets include cash, bitcoin, publicly traded stocks, many exchange-traded funds (ETFs), and most municipal and government bonds.

 How Do Illiquid Investments Work?